tnhtnh/example-aws-landing-zone-accelerator-pipeline/GETTING_STARTED.md

 # Getting Started

+## 1. Fork this Repository

+Fork this repository to your own GitHub account to create a copy that you can modify.

-## 1. Deploy the Landing Zone Accelerator
+## 2. Deploy the Landing Zone Accelerator

 Deploy the AWS Landing Zone Accelerator by following the official documentation: https://aws.amazon.com/solutions/implementations/landing-zone-accelerator-on-aws/